PietropaoloFrisoni/BlackToWhiteHole/README.md

 P_{\alpha} \left( m | T \right) = \frac{\mu_{\alpha} (m, T) \ |W_{\alpha} (m , T )|^2}{\int_{0}^{\infty} dT \ \mu_{\alpha} (m, T) \ |W_{\alpha} (m, T)|^2} \ .
 $$

+The parameters for the computation can be specified in *parameters.jl*.

+## Structure of computation

 The computation is divided into multiple steps:

 - *bin/vertex_computation.jl* computes all the required full vertex amplitude tensors.
 A supercluster is recommended for high values of $\Delta l$.